GRC Tools FAQ

-The right GRC tool can help publicly-owned companies:
+The right best GRC tools can help publicly-owned companies:

 - Increase their value by providing preventative strategy